 That said, when I was in Las Vegas a couple of weeks ago, I went window shopping at the Wynn hotel and the Fashion Show Mall across the street.
 Both are more about people watching and at the Wynn, things—literally in the window—I can’t afford.

 My favorite windows at the Wynn have always been Chanel’s.
 The Wynn has not one, but two, Chanel boutiques.
-I think they want to make it more convenient so in case your cocktails—and casino winnings—kick in at the same time… You won’t have to walk too far and maybe sober up and change your mind.
+I think they want to make it more convenient so in case your cocktails—and casino winnings—kick in at the same time… You won’t have to walk too far or sober up and change your mind.

 The same philosophy holds true for the minibar in the rooms as well.
-While I could easily stave off DEFCON 6, at almost $20 for a small bag of anything, it would be cheaper to take an Uber to the local grocery store.
+While I could easily stave off DEFCON 6, at $20 for a small bag of anything, it would be cheaper to take an Uber to the local grocery store.
 I guess that’s one way to get me to the store.
 Don’t get me wrong… I LOVE the Wynn, but since I’m going back later this summer, I’ve started saving for some cookies.
 They’re much better than a John Wayne bar.